ZaiKuku/ntu-book/schema_design.md

 The primary key of `book` is `ISBN`, which is the ISBN of the book.

 The primary key of `course` is a combination of `CourseID` and `Semester`, which is the serial number and the semester of the course.
+Although a course may have multiple instructors, in our schema design, since we import the data directly from NTU's course data, we only store one instructor for each course since the NTU's course data only store one instructor in the instructor column.

-The primary key of `courseDept` is a combination of `CourseID`, `DepartmentName`, and `Semester`, which is the serial number, the department name, and the semester of the course.
+The primary key of `courseDept` is a combination of `CourseID`, `DepartmentName`, and `Semester`, which is the serial number （流水號 in Chinese）, the department name, and the semester of the course.
 The `CourseID` attribute in `courseDept` has a reference to `CourseID` in `course` table.
 The `Semester` attribute in `courseDept` has a reference to `Semester` in `course` table.
-The `DepartmentName` attribute in `courseDept` has a reference to `DepartmentName` in `course` table.
 We separate `courseDept` into a separate table because a course can belong to multiple departments.
-If we make `DepartmentName` part of the original `course` table, then the candidate keys will be `CourseID`, `Semester`, and `DepartmentName`, since this is the only way to determine a tuple in the database due to the rule of NTU.
-However, the `InstructorName` attribute only depends on `CourseID` and `Semester` (a different instructor will lead to a different serial number due to NTU course regulations), so if we do not make `courseDept` a separate table, our database will violate 2NF.
+If we make `DepartmentName` part of the original `course` table and split the different department name into different columns (like what we see in `nol.ntu.edu.tw`), then the candidate keys will be `CourseID`, `Semester`, and `DepartmentName`, since this is the only way to determine a tuple in the database due to the rule of NTU.
+However, the `InstructorName` attribute only depends on `CourseID` and `Semester` (a different instructor will lead to a different serial number due to NTU's course ID coding rules), so if we do not make `courseDept` a separate table, our database will violate 2NF.
 And since it is very common for a course to belong to different departments, we consider it necessary to conduct normalization.

 The primary key of `textbook` is a combination of `CourseID` and `BookID`, which is the course ID and the ISBN of the book.
 The `CourseID` attribute in `textbook` has a reference to `CourseID` in `course` table.
 The `BookID` attribute in `textbook` has a reference to `ISBN` in `book` table.

-The `rating` table stores information about user ratings, and the `comment` table stores user comments.
+The `rating` table stores information about user ratings.
 The `Rater` attribute in the `rating` table has a reference to `StudentID` in the `users` table, and the `RatedStudent` attribute in the `rating` table also has a reference to `StudentID` in the `users` table.

+The `comment` table stores user comments.
 The `UsedBookID` attribute in the `comment` table has a reference to the `UsedBookID` in the `usedBook` table, and the `Commenter` attribute in the `comment` table has a reference to `StudentID` in the `users` table.

 ## Data Dictionary